jehugaleahsa/mustache-sharp/README.md

 The matching braces are required.
 Notice that they are double curly braces!
 The alignment and the format strings are optional and match the syntax accepted by `String.Format`.
 Refer to [String.Format](http://msdn.microsoft.com/en-us/library/system.string.format.aspx)'s documentation to learn more about the standard and custom format strings.

 ### Placeholder Scope
 The identifier is used to find a property with a matching name.
 If you want to print out the object itself, you can use the special identifier `this`.
+It's also useful for iterating through lists of strings.

     FormatCompiler compiler = new FormatCompiler();
     Generator generator = compiler.Compile("Hello, {{this}}!!!");